JosephAbang/AirBnB_clone/README.md

 ## Description

-This project is an AirBnB clone developed as a part of the Holberton School curriculum.
+This project is an AirBnB clone developed as a part of the alx School curriculum.
 The primary goal of this project is to build a command-line interpreter (console) that allows users to interact with and manage objects within the AirBnB clone project.

 ## Command Interpreter